interkosmos/fortran-tcdb/README.md

 In some cases, wrapper routines are used to add `c_null_char` to string arguments automatically.
-Performance is therefore slightly decreased, as an additional function call is performed.
+Performance is therefore slightly decreased, as an additional function call is necessary.
 To avoid these wrappers, some interfaces are exposed directly, with a trailing underscore in their name, but null termination must be handled manually: